Mohini-Potwar/shopcardd-clone/README.md

-# shopcardd-clone

-# 🛍️ ShopCardd Clone – React Frontend UI
+🛍️ ShopCardd Clone – React Frontend UI

-This is a **React-based clone** of the homepage for the e-commerce platform [ShopCardd](https://www.shopcardd.com/).
+This project is a React-based clone of the homepage of the e-commerce platform ShopCardd.
-It is built using **React JS + Bootstrap 5** and styled for a modern, mobile-responsive UI.
+It replicates the user interface and core layout of the original website using React JS, Bootstrap 5, and custom CSS styling.

+The clone is fully responsive and demonstrates key frontend development skills such as:

+🧩 Building reusable components in React

+🎨 Applying Bootstrap layout and responsive grid system

+🖼️ Implementing carousels, category cards, and about/contact sections

+📱 Ensuring mobile-first design for all screen sizes

+This clone serves as a frontend design prototype for learning purposes and is ideal for showcasing UI development capabilities without backend integration.

 ---